rudyt7/to-do-list/README.md

 # to-do-list
-A Simple To Do List Application Using The Mern Stack
+A Simple To Do List Application Using The MERN Stack